open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 - Legal or licensing assistance.
 - Feedback and user testing.

 By going beyond your financial contributions, you can deepen your partnership with the project and have a meaningful impact.
+For more on non-monetary contributions, explore [open source developer support programs](https://www.license-token.com/wiki/open-source-developer-support-programs).

 ---